Georgia leaf watch is on! Looking for the best in fall foliage? Georgia State Parks offer fantastic options for viewing fall leaf color.

 The 6.7-mile Wolf Den Loop is a favorite section of the longer Pine Mountain Trail.
 For a touch of history, drive to Dowdell’s Knob to see a life-size bronze sculpture of President F.D.
 Roosevelt and great views of the forested valley.
 Ga.
 Hwy.
 190 is a pretty driving route while you’re in town.

 This north Georgia park not only has beautiful fall colors, but a mysterious rock wall too!
-It’s a great place to go for hiking, and a history lesson too.
+Fort Mountain State Park in Chatsworth is a great place to go for hiking and a history lesson.

 For the easiest walk, take the 1.2-mile loop around the park’s pretty, green lake.
 For a challenging, all-day hike, choose the 8-mile Gahuti Trail.
 Another great way to see the fall color in Georgia?
 By mountain bike!
 Or horseback!
 Fort Mountain has miles of trails for both.